Discover art from Newcastle and beyond at these local galleries

 Make Space

-Make Space is an artist-run collective that brings together makers from the Newcastle area and surrounds in a retail store/ events and workshop space at The Station.
+Make Space is an artist-run collective that brings together makers from Newcastle and surrounding areas in a retail store/ events and workshop space at The Station.
 Admire everything from ceramics and photography to fashion and jewellery when you step inside.

 Where: The Station, Hunter St, Newcastle